dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-server/_index.md

 Bulk Subscription is supported and is available through following API:

-- Bulk subscription through the `subscribeBulk` method, `maxMessagesCount` and `maxAwaitDurationMs` ar eoptional, if not provided default values for related components will be used.
+- Bulk subscription through the `subscribeBulk` method: `maxMessagesCount` and `maxAwaitDurationMs` are optional; and if not provided, default values for related components will be used.

 Please refer [this document](https://v1-10.docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-bulk/) for more details.